Efficient Scaling of LLM Training with Flexible Context Parallelism: Introduction

-A fundamental challenge in scaling MLLMs to high-resolution images or long videos is the quadratic complexity $O(L^2)$ of self-attention regarding the number of tokens~\cite{Yang2024VisionZipLI,shao2025holitom,shao2025tokenstalkmuchsurvey}.
-Furthermore, compared to casual attention, full attention in the vision encoder requires twice the computational effort.
-Thus, the computational workload is also dictated by the shape and sparsity of the full attention mask.
-Existing acceleration strategies for training are generally divided into two categories: static and dynamic parallelism.
-Static parallelism (e.g., Megatron-LM~\cite{narayanan2021efficient}, DeepSpeed~\cite{Deepspeed}) typically employs 4D parallelism: Data Parallelism (DP)~\cite{DeanCMCDLMRSTYN12,DBLP:pytorch-ddp}, Tensor Parallelism (TP)~\cite{shoeybi2020megatronlmtrainingmultibillionparameter} , Pipeline Parallelism (PP)~\cite{GPipe,PipeDream,Narayanan2020MemoryEfficientPD}, Sequence Parallelism (SP)~\cite{brandon2023stripedattentionfasterring,li2023sequence,DeepSpeed-Ulysses} or Context Parallelism (CP)~\cite{brandon2023stripedattentionfasterring,li2023lightseq} to distribute the training on massive clusters.
-However, static methods often suffer from workload imbalances and redundant communication with heterogeneous sequences.
+A fundamental challenge in scaling LLMs to ultra-long contexts is the quadratic complexity $O(L^2)$ of self-attention regarding the number of tokens~\cite{liu2023ringattentionblockwisetransformers,munkhdalai2024leavecontextbehindefficient,shao2025holitom,shao2025tokenstalkmuchsurvey}.
+Existing parallel training strategies are broadly divided into two categories: static parallelism and dynamic parallelism.
+Static parallelism (e.g., Megatron-LM~\cite{narayanan2021efficient}, DeepSpeed~\cite{Deepspeed}) typically employs predefined 4D parallelism: Data Parallelism (DP)~\cite{DeanCMCDLMRSTYN12,DBLP:pytorch-ddp}, Tensor Parallelism (TP)~\cite{shoeybi2020megatronlmtrainingmultibillionparameter}, Pipeline Parallelism (PP)~\cite{GPipe,PipeDream,Narayanan2020MemoryEfficientPD}, Sequence Parallelism (SP)~\cite{brandon2023stripedattentionfasterring,li2023sequence,DeepSpeed-Ulysses} or Context Parallelism (CP)~\cite{brandon2023stripedattentionfasterring,li2023lightseq} to distribute the training on massive clusters.
+However, static methods often suffer from workload imbalances and redundant communication when dealing with variable-length sequences or heterogeneous batching.
 To address the issue, recent research has introduced dynamic parallelism.
-ByteScale~\cite{ByteScale} proposes a heuristic-based sequence scheduling strategy.
-FlexSP~\cite{FlexSP} adjusts the data partition by solving a time-consuming programming problem and restricts the communication group size to powers of two.
+ByteScale~\cite{ByteScale} proposes a heuristic-based sequence scheduling strategy, while FlexSP~\cite{FlexSP} optimizes data partitioning by solving a time-consuming programming problem and restricts the communication group size to powers of two, which narrows the feasible space for sequence allocation.